 We all know that somebody, right?
 He or she eventually turns the conversation into themselves.
 They more or less explain how life is far better with their presence not only included, but at the top of the chain or in a superior position.

 However, as the Somebody-System runs rampant, excess emotion weakens a host by placing a cloud over what would normally be good or sound judgement.
 Concurrent attacking and defending ego subroutines weigh heavily on not only themselves, but also on unpatched minds in the vicinity.
-Any and all direction from this point is unfortunately driven by competition and bias.
+Any and all direction from this point is now driven by competition and bias.
 Which in acute cases, increases blindness to all other aspects of life as the brain goes haywire between dopamine, cortisol and adrenalin.

 During everyday life, mistakes that usually don’t get made now get made.
 Not only that, but the host immediately rationalises any misguided action and dismisses their involvement, placing the blame elsewhere.
 He or she doesn’t take responsibility as competition and ambition run wild and supersede everything else before them.

 This is the nature of Somebody-itus, and unfortunately it’s all-too-common in today’s world.